Skip to main content

 Add this to your sandbox’s ~/.bashrc or inject it via sandbox.exec.run so every cargo build, cargo test, etc. automatically gets the extra resources.

-A simple shell script that monitors memory pressure and scales automatically:
+A simple shell script that monitors memory pressure and scales automatically.
+Useful when you want fine-grained control inside the sandbox itself; for the platform-managed equivalent see Autoscaling above.

 #!/bin/sh